Adidas Predator: Mania

 With the success of the Mania in 2002, Adidas launched a budget version of the boot called the Manado.
 This featured all the key characteristics of the Mania boot but with small cosmetic differences.
 A cheaper young cow leather was used in comparison to the Mania's kangaroo skin leather.
 There was also a difference in the size and length of the tongues on each boot, compared to the Mania and the achillies protector on the heel was not plastic.
-Differences in the studs and colouring of the under sole are also evident, although the differences can be hard to notice at a glance, the Manados are often mistaken for Manias even though the recommended retail price of the Manados was £60, opposed to the £120 of the Manias.
+Differences in the studs and coloring of the under sole are also evident, although the differences can be hard to notice at a glance, the Manados are often mistaken for Manias even though the recommended retail price of the Manados was £60, opposed to the £120 of the Manias.

 With the difference in leather and other features, the Predator Mania FG is intended as the peak of the Predator range.
 With the line discontinued in late 2003, the boot has long been out of stock.
 There has been a retro version which was released in 2017 in the champagne colorway, its limited quantities made people sell them on eBay at monstrous prices.

 Pulse

 The Predator Pulse was introduced in late 2003, before UEFA Euro 2004.
 The first colour released was black and red (original).
 This Predator is the first boot include what Adidas calls the Power Pulse System, and only Predator Pulse can't change to the original insole.

-Adidas introduced PowerPulse in the Predator Pulse in late 2003, and continued with the Predator Absolute in November 2005.
-Adidas claims the PowerPulse sockliner shifts the boot's centre of gravity closer to the point of impact, which they say offers more powerful shots on goal.
-Most of absolute's PowerPulse is 40g, however only Red version is 60g.A very limited edition of this boot was released called the David Beckham Ying Yang box set.
+Adidas introduced Power-Pulse in the Predator Pulse in late 2003, and continued with the Predator Absolute in November 2005.
+Adidas claims the Power-Pulse Sockliner shifts the boot's center of gravity closer to the point of impact, which they say offers more powerful shots on goal.
+Most of absolute's Power-Pulse is 40g, however only Red version is 60g.A very limited edition of this boot was released called the David Beckham Ying Yang box set.
 Only 723 pairs of these were released and came in a wooden md glass display box with a small book.
 Retail price was £699 in the UK for this box set but it is now very sought after by collectors.

 Absolute

 The "Predator Absolute" introduced in mid-2006, just before the 2006 World Cup in Germany.
-The first colour schemes were black/red, white/gold and blue/white.
-This Predator is the first with changeable PowerPulse sockliners which allows the exchange of the sockliner between the normal 40g and a lighter weight one, with no intentional weight added.
+The first color schemes were black/red, white/gold and blue/white.
+This Predator is the first with changeable Power-Pulse sockliners which allows the exchange of the sockliner between the normal 40g and a lighter weight one, with no intentional weight added.
 Adidas made gold/white Absolute for Zinedine Zidane to celebrate his last international tournament.
 This boot was released in 2022 to the consumer market.